The Weil Decoration of the Horrocks-Mumford Bundle: Weil decorations

 \section{Weil decorations}

-Let $\PD$ be a prime divisor with associated valuation $\ord_\PD\colon K(X)^*\to\Z$ and resulting discrete valuation ring (DVR) $\CO_{X,\PD}$; we gloss over the usual convention of assigning to $0$ the formal value $\infty$.
-Next consider the poset structure on $\Div(X)$ given by
+Let $\PD$ be a prime divisor with associated valuation $\ord_\PD\colon K\to\Z$ and discrete valuation ring (DVR) $\CO_{X,\PD}$; we gloss over the usual convention of assigning to $0$ the formal value $\infty$.
+On $\Div(X)$ consider the poset structure

 The greatest lower bound or {\em meet} of two divisors is given by

 where $D_\PD$ is the coefficient of $D\in\Div(X)$ with respect to the prime divisor $\PD$.
 Similarly, we define the smallest upper bound or {\em join} of two divisors by